 - 180+ sample test cases for testing web applications

-And also thanks to Colleen for submitting this question to us.
+Also, thank you Colleen for submitting this question to us.

 Yes the interviewer is behind to know your test approach.
 You should not directly jump on the solutions, but get the requirements clarified by asking questions..